Five squares in arithmetic progression over quadratic fields: Computing all the points for

-We will consider degree 2 coverings (which could not exists over $\bQ$).
-To construct such coverings, we will use the description given by Bruin and Flynn in \cite{BF} of the 2-coverings of hyperelliptic curves.
-Our curve $C_D$ is not hyperelliptic, but a quotient of itself it is, so we will use a $2$-covering of such quotient.
-Specifically, we will use one of the five genus 1 quotients, concretely the quotient
+We will consider degree 2 coverings of $C_D$.
+To construct such coverings, we will use the description given by Bruin and Flynn in \cite{BF} of the $2$-coverings of curves which are $2$-coverings of the projective line.
+In our case, $C_D$ is not of such form, but a quotient of $C_D$ is of this form.
+Therefore we will use a $2$-covering for such a quotient.
+Specifically, we will use one of the five genus 1 quotients, particularly the quotient